 White’s fastidious attention to historical detail earned him many admirers.

 Timothy White was a workaholic, which was probably a factor in his early demise.
 As well as writing books, columns and hosting a syndicated radio show, for the past 12 years he was the editor of Billboard magazine, the American music industry’s principal trade paper, of which he read every single word of its 100 plus A3-sized pages every week of the year.
-He is best known in the UK as the author of Catch A Fire: The Life of Bob Marley, which is generally regarded as the definitive work on reggae’s greatest star.
+He is best known in the UK as the author of Catch A Fire: The Life of Bob Marley, generally regarded as the definitive work on reggae’s greatest star, which was republished by Omnibus Press, of which I was editor at the time, and this cemented our friendship.
 Timothy always enjoyed telling how, dressed in his familiar debonair fashion, he strolled unabashed through the lawless ghettos of Trenchtown to conduct first hand research amongst the not always friendly dreads and Rastas.
 Nothing got in the way of the story as far as White was concerned.